tale-toul/SingleNodeOpenshiftOnLibvirt/Ansible/README.md

 # Set up the baremetal host and the support VM

-The baremetal host is prepared and configured so that the SNO host and other libvirt KVM resources can be created, and Openshift can be installed inside the SNO host.

 ## Subscribe hosts with Red Hat
 The EC2 metal host and the support VM run on RHEL 8 and are subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)